China Renews Yellow Alert For Typhoon Koinu - UrduPoint

 China Renews Yellow Alert For Typhoon Koinu

-BEIJING, (APP - UrduPoint / Pakistan Point News - 8th Oct, 2023) China's national observatory continued to issue a yellow alert, the third highest in a four-colored warning system, on Sunday for Typhoon Koinu, which is expected to bring strong winds and heavy rain to the country's southern regions.
+BEIJING, (APP - UrduPoint / Pakistan Point News - 9th Oct, 2023) -- China's national observatory on Monday continued to issue a yellow alert, the third highest in a four-colored warning system, for Typhoon Koinu, which is expected to bring strong winds and heavy rain to the country's southern regions.

-Typhoon Koinu, the 14th typhoon of this year, was located around 160 km south of Shanwei City in Guangdong Province at 5 a.m. on Sunday, packing winds of up to 151 kph near its center, according to the National Meteorological Center.
+Typhoon Koinu, the 14th typhoon of this year, was located around 90 km southeast of Taishan City in Guangdong Province at 5 a.m. on Monday, packing winds of up to 118.8 kph near its center, according to the National Meteorological Center.

 The center said the typhoon is traveling westward at a speed of up to 10 kph, with its strength likely to gradually weaken.

-Affected by the typhoon, parts of Taiwan and Guangdong will be lashed by heavy rain or rainstorms from Sunday to Monday, while some coastal regions in Zhejiang, Fujian and Guangdong will experience gales.
+Affected by the typhoon, parts of Guangdong will be lashed by heavy rain or rainstorms from Monday to Tuesday, while some coastal regions in Taiwan, Zhejiang, Fujian, Hainan and Guangxi will experience gales.